welcome to the c.h.a.p website

 Shared Tenancy Project

 CHAP currently deliver a shared tenancy project.
-This project is part of the Better Off North Ayrshire Partnership.
+This project is part of the Better Off North Ayrshire Partnership which is jointly funded by the European Social Fund and the Big Lottery Fund.
 For more information, please click here

 Digital Access Service

-CHAP are delighted to announce that they are now operating a 'Digital Access Service' which is part of the Better Off North Ayrshire Partnership.
+CHAP are delighted to announce that they are now operating a 'Digital Access Service' which is part of the Better Off North Ayrshire Partnership which is funded jointly by the European Social Fund and the Big Lottery Fund.
 This service will allow individuals to be digitally included thus becoming financially included.
 The financially excluded ultimately end up paying more than they should for products.
 Alongside other factors, poor IT skills and lack of access to digital services can lead to and exacerbate poverty.
 Digital exclusion is becoming a particular issue as more products and services become online only.
 The Digital Access Service will:

 • Allow people to compare financial services and products to facilitate access to better tariffs, rates of interest for borrowing etc... therefore assisting people to maximise the value of the resources they do have